Essential Photoshop Preferences

 Now, you can use the log as a reference for future edits!

 File Handling Preferences

 Next up are the File Handling preferences.
-A couple of important things we should cover here.
+A couple of essential things we should cover here.

 This option will determine how often Photoshop will create (or save) a copy of your file.
 This doesn’t affect your original file.

 No worries.
-As long as you have this enabled Photoshop will auto load (when you restart) the last “recovery file” it saved for you!
+As long as you have this enabled, Photoshop is going to autoload (when you restart) the last “recovery file” it saved for you!